Aveglia/vAMPirus/HelpDocumentation.md

         4. Matrix - ${working_directory}/results/Analyze/Analyses/${clustertechnique}/Matrix

-            The Matric directory is where you can find all Percent Identity matrices for produced taxonomic unit fastas.
+            The Matric directory is where you can find all Percent Identity matrices for produced ASV/cASV/AmintoType fastas.

         5. EMBOSS - ${working_directory}/results/Analyze/Analyses/${clustertechnique}/EMBOSS